MykalMachon/MDChat/README.md

 NoteChat is open-source and open to contributions! if you're looking to contribute to this project please:

-* Creat an issue to discuss your idea
+* Create an issue to discuss your idea
 * Fork this repo
 * Create a new branch for your change
 * Make the chnage discussed in your issue